VidunderGunder/ml-ady-report/README.md

 MLAdy fills a gap before implementation, by pushing the profit-seeking aspects to after the prototype stage - and replacing it with a learning based approach.

-The ventures that spurs out of MLAdy (see [Realization strategy](#realization-strategy)) will compete with the rest of the marketplace, but will offer a lower barrier to entry for cautious adopters in the marketplace.
+The ventures that spurs out of MLAdy (see [realization strategy](#realization-strategy)) will compete with the rest of the marketplace, but will offer a lower barrier to entry for cautious adopters in the marketplace.

-MLAdy will not necessarily compete with other methods, software platforms or frameworks, as MLAdy is one abstraction level higher - allowing for usage of other tools.
-The goal is just to make it as effective as possible to implement AI and robotics.
+MLAdy will not necessarily compete with other methods, software platforms or frameworks, as it is most often one abstraction level higher - allowing for usage of other tools.
+The project's goal is primarily to make it as effective as possible to implement AI and robotics.

-The closest alternative to what MLAdy will offer is [ROS](https://www.ros.org/), a widely used flexible framework for making software relating to robots.
+The closest alternative available is [ROS](https://www.ros.org/), a widely used framework for making software relating to robots.

-MLAdy will (at least initially) offer a more opinionated approach, focusing on general application, intuition and easy-of-use, which the core team found lacking in ROS.
-At the same time the project will be driven by members actively recruiting and guiding participants while pushing for real world implementations with economic value.
+MLAdy will (at least initially) offer a more opinionated approach, focusing on general application, intuition and easy-of-use, which the core team found somewhat lacking in ROS.
+The project will be driven by members actively recruiting and guiding participants, while pushing for real world implementations with economic value.

-After the initial stages, MLAdy may be a great additional resource for ROS.
+After the initial stages, MLAdy might even be a great addition to ROS, especially for users new to the field.

 ### Realization strategy

 Each successful implementation using the framework gives an opportunity to start a venture with the client in question.
-As each client and student group will have individual preferences regarding a development and implementation pipeline, MLAdy would allow students to be hired directly by the client, do further work freelance or start their own consultation firms.
+As each client and student group will have individual preferences regarding development and implementation pipelines, MLAdy would allow students to be hired directly by the client, do further work freelance or start their own business.
 The core team is welcome to do the same.

 Making MLAdy a private firm would go against its principles and goals.
-It is better suited as a hub for democratic robotics and AI development, serving a multitude of ventures, all cooperating if they so wish.
+It is better suited as a hub for accessible robotics and AI development, serving a multitude of ventures, all cooperating if they so wish.

 ### Conditions and Rights